ipwnosx/docs-1/content/rancher/v2.x/en/cluster-admin/editing-clusters/_index.md

 For an example of RKE config file syntax, see the [RKE documentation]({{<baseurl>}}/rke/latest/en/example-yamls/).

 For the complete reference of configurable options for RKE Kubernetes clusters in YAML, see the [RKE documentation.]({{<baseurl>}}/rke/latest/en/config-options/)

-In Rancher v2.0.0-v2.2.x, the config file is identical to the  [cluster config file for the Rancher Kubernetes Engine]({{<baseurl>}}/rke/latest/en/config-options/), which is the tool Rancher uses to provision clusters.
-In Rancher v2.3.0, the RKE information is still included in the config file, but it is separated from other options, so that the RKE cluster config options are nested under the `rancher_kubernetes_engine_config` directive.
-For more information, see the [cluster configuration reference.]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/options)

->**Note:** In Rancher v2.0.5 and v2.0.6, the names of services in the Config File (YAML) should contain underscores only: `kube_api` and `kube_controller`.

 ### Updating ingress-nginx